-- To help avoid injuries to you and others, read and follow all the instructions on the fuel pump island.

-- Turn off the engine when refueling.

-- Keep sparks, flames, and smoking materials away from fuel.

-- Do not leave the fuel pump unattended.

-- Do not use a cell phone while refueling.
+- To help avoid injuries to you and others, read and follow all the instructions on the fuel pump island. - Turn off the engine when refueling. - Keep sparks, flames, and smoking materials away from fuel. - Do not leave the fuel pump unattended. - Do not use a cell phone while refueling. - Do not reenter the vehicle while pumping fuel. - Keep children away from the fuel pump and never let children pump fuel.

-- Do not reenter the vehicle while pumping fuel. - Keep children away from the fuel pump and never let children pump fuel. - Fuel can spray out if the fuel cap is opened too quickly.
+Fuel can spray out if the fuel cap is opened too quickly.
 This spray can happen if the tank is nearly full, and is more likely in hot weather.
-Open the fuel cap slowly and wait for any hiss noise to stop then unscrew the cap all the way.
+Open the fuel cap slowly and wait for any hiss noise to stop, then unscrew the cap all the way.

-The fuel cap is behind a hinged fuel door on the passenger side of the vehicle.
+The fuel cap is behind the fuel door on the passenger side of the vehicle.
 To open the fuel door, push and release the rearward center edge of the door.

 Turn the fuel cap counterclockwise to remove.
-Reinstall the cap by turning it clockwise until it clicks after fueling.
+Do not release the cap too soon or it will spring back.
+Reinstall the cap by turning it clockwise until it clicks.